scarsty/mlcc/readme.md

 Modified from <https://github.com/tanakh/cmdline>.
 Please read the instruction on the original project.

-A bug when prasing a full command line string has been corrected.
+A bug when parsing a full command line string has been corrected.

 You'd better to use it like this: